 Communications regarding the return to school are posted on the R3 website.

 Q: What is the status of summer camps?

-Q. What does remote/online learning look like for students?
+Q. What will learning look like in the fall for students?

 Q; What is my family's financial situation has changed as a results of this pandemic and I think I may qualify for meal assistance?

 Q: Did the district provide assistance to students/parents having technical issues with online learning?

 Q: What if students do not have access to technology or the Internet from home?

 Q. What if I have paid for Kids Club after-school care or preK tuition?

 Q: Are students in the Free and Reduced Lunch program receiving meals?

 Centers for Disease Control/WHO